 Providing opportunities to connect with others.
 Leverage company events, employee resource groups (ERGs), and corporate social responsibility (CSR) activities to invite employees to interact with others as their authentic selves.
 By setting the tone through these group interactions, companies will create a day-to-day culture that is welcoming to all.

-How to implement workplace DEI programs
+How to implement workplace DEIB programs

 Efforts to increase diversity alone are not enough.
 According to Brian Kropp, chief of research for Gartner HR, a human resources data and insights organization, creating a fairer employee experience should be a top priority for companies of all ilk.
 “To do this, organizations need to go beyond policies and develop philosophies,” he says.

-You can have a culturally diversified employee base, but if you don't have basic policies and ongoing DEI programs established to support them, you'll increase turnover, decrease motivation, and hinder the success of your business.
+You can have a culturally diversified employee base, but if you don't have basic policies and ongoing DEIB programs established to support them, you'll increase turnover, decrease motivation, and hinder the success of your business.